 Verifier’s Email Address: _________________________________________________

 *Applicant’s submission of this document grants permission for CVCC Nursing to contact the Verifier.

 Fall 2023 Associate Degree Nursing - Pre-Admission Coursework Guide

 The information provided below is for planning purposes only.
 Admission and curriculum requirements are subject to change without notice.

-The following courses must be completed by January 31, 2022:
+The following courses MUST BE COMPLETED by January 31, 2023:

 Applicants are not required to complete the following courses before submitting a MAR Checklist, but these courses are awarded points in the competitive selection process.
 These courses, which require a grade of “C” or better, meet program degree requirements:

-Submit official, sealed College Transcripts from every school ever attended (except CVCC) in a sealed envelope issued from the school, electronically through a third party vendor to firstname.lastname@example.org or by postal mail.
-Plan accordingly to ensure transcripts arrive by the deadline.
+Submit all official, sealed College Transcripts.
 If additional coursework is completed after submission of transcripts, an official updated transcript must be submitted to CVCC to ensure all possible transfer credit is awarded.

 Completed a high school or college level Biology course with a grade of “C” or higher.